FedericoBraidi/ObsidianNotesVault/Second Year/First Semester/IoT and Smart Cities/IoT and Smart Cities.md

 - Bluetooth High Speed: Used in video streaming and tethering.
 - Bluetooth Low Energy: Used in wearables, location totems or smart home appliances.
 ###### BR/EDR
 In this kind of Bluetooth devices organize into smaller networks called piconets which are combined into the whole scatternet.
 Each piconet can host 8 active devices and up to 255 sleeping devices.
-One unit works as the master and uses a polling algorithm to orchestrate the connections.
+One unit works as the master and uses a pooling algorithm to orchestrate the connections.
 It is built onto a Radio Layer with 3 different modulation schemes:

 - GFSK
 - 4-DQPSK
 - 8-DQPSK

-It works on the $2.4 \,GHz$ band which is divided into 79 channels of $1\,MHz$ each.
+It works on the $2.4 \,GHz$  ISM band which is divided into 79 channels of $1\,MHz$ each.
 Around $1600\,\text{times}/s$ the frequency of the communication is changed to avoid collisions (this needs coordination).
 Over the Radio Layer there is a Baseband Layer that directs communication following a Time Division Duplex which allows for bi-directional communication where each slot is alternatively used by the master or the slave.
 When the connection is initialized by the Master, the pattern of the frequency hops is generated and shared.
 On top of these 2 layers there is a Logical Link Control and Adaptation Protocol (L2CAP) which supports 2 types of communication: